geometric-kernels/GeometricKernels/README.md

 make test
 ```

+## If you have a question

+Post it in issues using the `"How do I do ..." and other issues` template and the "question" label.

+This [link](https://github.com/GPflow/GeometricKernels/issues/new?assignees=&labels=question&projects=&template=other-issue.md) chooses the right template and label for you.

 ## Citation

 If you are using GeometricKernels, please consider citing the theoretical papers it is based on.